 One of our most fun trips of the year is back!
-Join us as we welcome back marine biologist, educator, and killer whale researcher, Josh McInnes for an exciting cruise where we’ll explore the ecology of southeast Alaska’s marine life.
-We’ll search killer whales in Endicott or Tracy Arms and humpback whales in Frederick Sound, as well as troll for plankton and explore the unfamiliar microscopic world.
+Join us as we welcome back marine biologist, educator, and killer whale researcher, Josh McInnes for an exciting cruise where we’ll explore the ecology of Southeast Alaska’s marine life.
+We’ll search for killer whales in Endicott or Tracy Arms and humpback whales in Frederick Sound, as well as troll for plankton and explore the unfamiliar microscopic world.
 There will be lots of time for kayaking, tidepooling and learning how the sea and the forest are interconnected.

-Itinerary – 8-Days Southbound Juneau to Petersburg
+Itinerary – 8-Days Northbound Petersburg to Juneau

-Disembarks: Petersburg 1:00pm
+Departs: Juneau 12:00pm & Disembarks: Petersburg 1:00pm

 For availability see your Schedule and Rates Page

-Cannery Cove to Baranof Warm Springs
+Eliza Harbor to Baranof Warm Springs

-Baranof Warm Springs to Cleveland Passage
+Baranof Warm Springs to Cannery Cove

 Please note that this is a sample itinerary and it is subject to change depending on weather and wildlife.

 Josh is currently working towards a graduate degree on transient killer whales.
 He is very interested in their foraging and diet studies and the ecological relationships between them and their prey.
 Besides conducting research, Josh has been a whale watch guide throughout British Columbia and was recently interviewed for the documentary Fragile Waters.
 He is also conducting independent research on killer whales with a small group of volunteers.
 We always enjoy having Josh on board and the new insights on killer whales he brings through his research.
 Here is more information about the Transient Killer Whale Research Project.